Æ

 Laboratory and Phlebotomy Facilities

-Bruyère Health Research Institute offers a fully equipped phlebotomy and blood processing and storage laboratory located at the Bruyere Health Élisabeth-Bruyère Hospital for the collection and handling of blood, urine, or saliva.
+Bruyère Health Research Institute offers a fully equipped phlebotomy and blood processing laboratory located at the Bruyere Health Élisabeth-Bruyère Hospital for the collection and handling of blood, urine, or saliva.
 Additional available procedures include:

 • Complete Blood Counts (CBC)